A SIMPLE BIBLICAL PATTERN TO

 interpretation (Cf. 2 Pet.
 1:20).

-faith cometh by hearing, and hearing by the word of God" (Romans 10:17).
+"So then faith cometh by hearing, and hearing by the word of God"

-Thus our faith is an intellectual process and not an emotional process.
+(Romans 10:17).
+Thus our faith is an intellectual process and not an

+emotional process.
 God intended that the scriptures be read and understood.
-Paul when describing

-his work as an apostle, and thus one to whom God's will was revealed, stated
+Paul when describing his work as an apostle, and thus one to whom God's will

-God's will as one reads the Bible they must learn to make the proper applications.
+desire to know God's will as one reads the Bible they must learn to make the

 requirement for proper judgment with, "Judge not according to the